flanagansteve/maps/biking_from_mbta/README.md

 8. Host the web export somewhere.
 It runs really slowly in-browser right now, presumably  because there are so many circles to draw around the bus stops.
 I could improve this slightly by only drawing a border around a subset of the bus stops - e.g. those that fall outside the subway+CR 10mi circles

 This was really fun.
 The MBTA does a great job posting usable GIS layers to play with, and QGIS was easy to learn - I got to tackle challenges like handling the overlap of my bike-zone radii or filtering the TRAIN_NODES to only include the "real" commuter rail ones (plus cape flyer - I love the cape flyer).
 Let me know if you have requests or idea to improve this!

+### Musings:

+1. With just a little more extension, the bus & subway systems could get some big population centres within these 10mi radii - specifically, getting 2 miles closer to Framingham and Lowell would go a long way!
+2. Getting the red line all the way to Brockton seems useful too - subway radii only barely reaches it
+3. I feel so bad for Watertown and Waltham losing their [A Line](https://en.wikipedia.org/wiki/Green_Line_(MBTA\)#Former_branches)!
+So close yet so far from subway access